josephjaspers/Robinhood/README.md

 ### The Orders
  - The order objects wrap the order json and supply convienace definitions for basic functionality
  - Properties are converted to their apropriate type on the fly, use `_dict`, to access the underlying json.
- - Note, their are slight differences between crypto/regular orders.
+ - Note, there are slight differences between crypto/regular orders.
+ - Orders created the Trader method `orders` or `crypto_orders` will not have the 'time' property.

 ##### Methods
 ```python